geonda/RIXS.phonons/phrixs/README.md

 - example_2d - compares 2 coupled phonon modes problem with single mode solutions
 - example_dd - includes distortion along with displacement of an excited state harmonic osc (takes times to run)
-- example_q - input phonon energy and coupling constant (vs q) is in the phonon_info.py for now;  only three phonon contribution are active; qx - q total vector
+- example_q - input phonon energy and coupling constant (vs q) are in the phonon_info.py for now;  only three phonon contribution are active; qx - q total vector